XGRIDS Pro Guide™ / Module 8: LixelStudio

 Point Cloud Editing Tools

-LixelStudio provides editing tools under the Tools menu (Section 6 in the user manual) for preparing point cloud data before export.
+LixelStudio provides editing tools under the Tools menu for preparing point cloud data before export.
+The interaction workflows for measurement, clipping, project processing, and slicing were rebuilt to improve efficiency and refine functional details.
 Most tools save their results as new point clouds rather than modifying the original processed data.
 The Align tool is the exception: it changes the point cloud's coordinates directly.

 Tool